-As companies grow in size and the complexities confronting owners increase, even family businesses that are not obliged to do so by law are advised to establish and independent, voluntary supervisory body.
-Such an entity can help ensure the quality and objectivity in the advice and control of business management.
+As companies grow in size and the complexities confronting owners increase, and in response to the increasing speed of change in the business environment, even family businesses that are not obliged to do so by law are recommended to establish an independent, voluntary supervisory and/or advisory body.
+Such a body can help ensure the quality and objectivity in the advice and control of business management.
 If the owners decide to establish such a voluntary body, they should focus on the following principles.

-3.1 Responsibilities and internal regulations of the supervisory body
+3.1 Responsibilities and internal regulations of the body

-- 3.1.1 The owners should clearly specify the responsibilities of the supervisory body.
-In particular, they should determine whether and to what extent the supervisory body is responsible for - appointments and dismissals as well as other personnel decisions relative to management of the business, - decision-making with regard to a possible chairperson or spokesman for company management, rules of procedure and other decisions concerning the internal organization of the company management, - consent to the business strategy, to business planning, to extraordinary measures by the management or to other avenues of participation in managing the business, - adopting the annual financial statements and the use of profits, - agreements with owners, members of the owner family and members of the supervisory body, and, beyond this, for the extent to which it is to be involved in decisions originally reserved to the owners.

-3.1.2 The content, scope, means and rhythm of management reporting should be clearly defined.
-The same applies to further access and information rights on the part of the supervisory body and the questions of the extent and, in the event, the nature of the owners' access rights that should be transferred over to this body.

-Reporting as well as access and information rights should be designed such that the supervisory body and its members are unrestricted in the exercise of their responsibilities at all times.
+- 3.1.1 The owners should clearly specify the responsibilities of the body.
+In particular, they should determine whether and to what extent the body is responsible for - appointments and dismissals as well as other personnel decisions relative to management of the business, - decision-making with regard to a possible chairperson or spokesperson for company management, rules of procedure and other decisions concerning the internal organization of the company management, - consent to the business strategy, to business planning, to extraordinary measures by the management or to other avenues of participation in managing the business, - adopting the annual financial statements and the use of profits, agreements with owners, members of the owner family and members of the body, - and, beyond this, for the extent to which it is to be involved in decisions originally reserved to the owners. - 3.1.2 The content, scope, means and rhythm of management reporting should be clearly defined.
+The same applies to further access and information rights on the part of the body and the questions of the extent and, in the event, the nature of the owners' access rights that should be transferred over to this body.
+Reporting as well as access and information rights should be designed such that the body and its members are unrestricted in the exercise of their responsibilities at all times.

-- 3.1.3 Internal organization and decision-making processes should be set up in such a way as to permit the supervisory board to exercise the responsibilities delegated to it.
-In particular, it should be ensured that - the supervisory board convenes with appropriate frequency, - the effectiveness of its activities is subject to review on a regular basis (evaluation) - and that the members of the supervisory entity can obtain training and further qualifications in keeping with their responsibilities.
+- 3.1.3 Internal organization and decision-making processes should be set up in such a way as to permit the body to exercise the responsibilities delegated to it.
+In particular, it should be ensured that - the body convenes with appropriate frequency, - the effectiveness of its activities is subject to review on a regular basis (evaluation) - and that the members of the body can obtain training and further qualifications in keeping with their responsibilities.

-3.2 Composition of the supervisory body
+3.2 Composition of the body

-3.2.1 The size, structure and composition of the supervisory body, as well as the suitability of its members, should be commensurate to the size of the company, the complexity of the ownership structure and the responsibilities taken on.

-Owners are recommended to consider that family-independent expertise on the part of the supervisory body can improve the quality and objectivity of its work.

-- 3.2.2 With this in mind, the owners should particularly determine - the extent to which the owner family can or should be represented in the supervisory body, - how the chairperson and the other members of the supervisory body are appointed to and removed from office, - the majorities required for a vote, - the professional and personal requirements that membership will require, - the duration of the term in office to which members of the supervisory body will be appointed, and whether any age or term limits will be specified.
+- 3.2.1 The size, structure and composition of the body, as well as the suitability of its members, should be commensurate to the size of the company, the complexity of the ownership structure and the responsibilities taken on. - Owners are recommended to consider that family-independent expertise on the part of the body can improve the quality and objectivity of its work. - 3.2.2 With this in mind, the owners should particularly determine - the extent to which the owner family can or should be represented in the body, - how the chairperson and the other members of the body are appointed to and removed from office, - the majorities required for a vote, - the professional and personal requirements that membership will require, whether and to what extent a distinction should or can be made between members of the owner family and external members, - what requirements are placed on the professional and personal diversity of the body as a whole so that the body can fulfill the responsibilities delegated to it in the best possible way, - the duration of the term in office to which members of the body will be appointed, and whether any age or term limits will be specified.